StatsSteph/The-AI-Collective/README.md

 # The-AI-Collective

-Get to get to know the volunteer opportunies near you
+Get to get to know the newest volunteer opportunities near you